 Setting: Springwood, OH; Camp Crystal Lake, NJ; the stretch of interstate connecting them, plus various battlegrounds/waystations located on the ethereal plane

 Nutshell: Despite what one would assume was my predisposition to do so – on account of age, history, etc. – I was never much of a fan of Freddy Krueger.
 All horror series are hokey on multiple levels, of course – that’s part of the fun – but I just never fully accepted or appreciated the degree to which Krueger became a hack comedian first and a killer second the further the Nightmare on Elm Street series progressed, or the way those movies, which should by rights be thralls to imagination and potentially unforgettable, became, in their way, just as predictable as Jason’s yearly jaunts through the woods had been from the start.
 It felt to me like the series strayed from the terrifying roots established by Wes Craven in its excellent opening chapter just as soon as it was able.
 To be fair, Elm Street 1-4 all have their outstanding moments, often many of them strung together, and even the degradation in tone that set in with the breakthrough 1988 release of The Dream Master just means that Freddy jumped the rails only slightly before Jason did.
 Horror fans couldn’t get enough of these two villains, though, and, as is the case in any arena with two established alphas, salivated at the thought of them sharing the same screen.
 Sixteen years and numerous script iterations after the first failed negotiations between New Line Cinema and Paramount Pictures opened, Freddy vs. Jason finally came to fruition in 2003.
 Perhaps the only thing more shocking than the film’s existence after so long in development hell was the fact that, for the most part, the damned thing actually worked.
 FvJ opens with some appropriately crotchety Freddy voiceover, as the original burnt weenie in an ugly Christmas sweater sits, lamenting the fact that, despite his extreme infamy and decade-plus litany of murderous deeds, he has been consigned to the dustbin of history because no one fears, or even remembers, him anymore.
-Without this kind of healthy trending buzz – as ever, brand awareness is key – it seems Krueger is practically powerless to invade dreams, and, even once there, cannot cause injury to anything other than his own pride.
+Without this kind of healthy trending buzz – as ever, brand awareness is key – it seems Krueger is practically powerless to invade dreams anymore, and, even once there, cannot cause injury to anything other than his own pride.
 Desperate, he hits upon the bright idea of recalling Jason Voorhees from hell and unleashing him upon Springwood, Ohio, in hopes that the ensuing murderous rampage will reignite fears among the older population that Freddy has returned to his killing ways, and that those concerns will trickle down to and infect their children, preparing the crops for harvest, so to speak.
-However harebrained Freddy’s scheme might be, as horror conceits go, it’s still a pretty good one.
+However harebrained Freddy’s scheme might be – call it “Slasher Reaganomics” – as horror conceits go, it’s still a pretty good one.
 I especially like the counterpoint, which catches Krueger off guard, that Jason, once set in motion, would not only be overly effective but also too dimly single-minded to ever cede back territorial rights, killing in ever increasing numbers and even stepping on Freddy’s toes more than once.
 I also appreciated the dark and foolish lengths – consistent with Elm Street mythology – to which the Springwood parents went to hide Freddy’s presence from their kids.
 The film is cleverly written and effectively staged overall, however talky and overstuffed.
 Because of the metaphysical and mythological hoops necessary to jump through in order to make a corporeal killer like Jason and a supernatural killer like Freddy plausibly exist on the same plane and do battle – and let me state for the record that, no matter how much it might make theoretical sense to a tapped out screenwriter, I still despise Jason’s weakness to and paralyzing fear of, apparently, any water whatsoever – Freddy vs. Jason feels much more like a Elm Street sequel than a Friday the 13th movie.
 Nevertheless, I like that it gives Jason his due respect, and allows him sufficient room/agency to kick ass and take names.

 Cast likeability/relatability: Those minor complaints notwithstanding, Englund does provide welcome, tangible star power as Freddy.
 Our foreground heroes all hail originally from Krueger’s Springwood, and are further subdividable by gender.
 The female trio – comprised of a good girl, a sassy best friend, and a party girl – are all appealing, even vaguely recognizable faces, and the male duo – the good girl’s long lost boyfriend and his best bro, who have returned after escaping from an upstate sanitarium – prove effective delivery devices for plot details and provide a jolt of energy whenever the film’s sense of urgency flags.
-Tobogganed stoner Freeburg may be an occasionally grating, over-obvious ode to “Jay” (minus Silent Bob), the pot-dealing gatekeeper of Kevin Smith’s View Askewniverse, but he unequivocally gets in the movie’s best line, when, while fleeing the cornfield massacre, his peers desperately try to prioritize the threat posed by Freddy vs. Jason, and he interjects: “Man, that goalie was pissed about something…”
+Tobogganed stoner Freeburg may be an occasionally grating, over-obvious ode to “Jay” (minus Silent Bob), the pot-dealing gatekeeper of Kevin Smith’s View Askewniverse, but he unequivocally gets in the movie’s best line, when, while fleeing the cornfield massacre, with his peers desperately try to prioritize the threat posed by Freddy vs. Jason, he interjects: “Man, that goalie was pissed about something…”

 Notables: Obviously, horror icon Robert Englund in (what at the time we presumed was) his cinematic swan song as Freddy Krueger; Kelly Rowland, in her first foray into acting post Destiny’s Child; Jason Ritter (the late John’s son) had a run on NBC’s Parenthood and also played Jeb Bush in Oliver Stone’s W. Katharine Isabelle is well-known to genre fans from the brutal, poignant Ginger Snaps, and also played Margot Verger on season two of Hannibal.
 Among other TV work, Monica Keena was the flighty object of desire on Judd Apatow’s beloved, killed before its time (fitting, eh?)
 FOX college comedy Undeclared.